Phase-Space Topology in a Single-Atom Synthetic Dimension

-In this paper, we propose a phase-space analysis of topological Fock-state lattices, which enables the characterization of well-defined topological invariants for a single-atom QRM.
-We derive analytic solutions and identify a zero-energy defect state localized at a domain wall, whose spin polarization indicates distinct topological phases.
-Furthermore, we define a phase-space winding number as a topological invariant capturing the topological protection in fermionic states in the QRM.
-The phase-space winding number corresponds to the quantized geometric phase difference between the two sublattices, reflecting the bulk--boundary correspondence in the system.
+Here, we demonstrate topological phenomena in a generalized QRM with spin coupling.
+We derive analytic solutions and identify a zero-energy defect state localized at a domain wall, whose spin polarization is topologically protected.
+To address the absence of translational symmetry in FSLs, we propose a phase-space approach that enables analytic estimation of topological features.
+We define a physically motivated topological invariant---the phase-space winding number---that captures the topological protection of spin polarization.
+We demonstrate that the spin polarization of the defect state is robust to parameter noise, enabling high-fidelity nonclassical bosonic-state generation and seemingly contradictory active quantum functionalities---noise-robust but target-selective spin control with dissipation-induced fidelity enhancement.
+We further show that the invariant corresponds to the quantized geometric-phase difference between the two sublattices, reflecting bulk--boundary correspondence.
 Our results provide a novel framework for exploring topological features in a single-atom system, with potential realizations in trapped ions~\cite{dsc_ion, ion_sdf} and superconducting circuits~\cite{sideband_superconducting, sideband_superconducting2, sideband_superconducting3, sideband_superconducting4}.